thethongngu/switch-tab/README.md

 - Click any tab to switch to it directly
 - Access keyboard shortcut configuration

+## Window-Aware Functionality

+The extension now maintains **separate MRU lists for each browser window**:

+- Each window has its own independent tab history
+- Tab switching operations are isolated per window
+- Multi-window workflows are fully supported
+- Window information is displayed in the popup

+### Intelligent Caching & Recovery

+The extension includes robust reliability features:

+- **Automatic Caching**: Every MRU list update is saved to session storage
+- **Validation**: Continuously checks that the list matches actual open tabs
+- **Auto-Recovery**: Automatically fixes issues by recovering from cache or rebuilding
+- **Manual Controls**: Refresh and rebuild buttons in the popup for manual intervention

+When the number of tabs doesn't match the list, the extension:

+1. First tries to recover from the cached list
+2. If cache is also invalid, rebuilds the list from scratch
+3. Saves the corrected list back to cache

+See [WINDOW-AWARE.md](WINDOW-AWARE.md) for detailed technical documentation.

 ## Technical Details

 - **Manifest Version**: 3 (latest Chrome extension format)
 - **Permissions**: Tabs, Storage, ActiveTab, Host Permissions
 - **Background**: Service worker for efficient resource usage
-- **Content Scripts**: Injected overlay UI for visual tab switching
+- **Storage**: Session storage for per-window MRU list caching
-- **MRU List**: Maintains up to 100 most recently used tabs
+- **MRU Lists**: Maintains up to 100 most recently used tabs per window
+- **Validation**: Automatic integrity checks with recovery mechanisms

 ## Development

 The extension consists of:

 - `manifest.json`: Extension configuration
-- `background.js`: Core MRU tracking and tab switching logic
+- `background.js`: Window-aware MRU tracking, caching, and recovery logic
-- `popup.html/js`: Extension popup interface
+- `popup.html/js`: Extension popup interface with window info and controls
 - `options.html/js`: Settings page
-- `content.js`: Overlay UI logic and keyboard navigation
-- `overlay.css`: Beautiful styling for the tab switcher overlay
+- `WINDOW-AWARE.md`: Detailed technical documentation

 ## License